DRAFT Ver. 6b, © 2014-2017, Glen J. Kuban

 After the fall of the Khmer empire in the 15th century, the Angkor temples were largely abandoned and neglected, until becoming the focus of historical research and restoration efforts during the last two centuries.
 Recently the temples became widely known after being featured in the 2001 Lara Croft movie Tomb Raider.
 Unlike many heavily restored Angkor temples, Ta Prohm was left largely in its natural state.
 Dense vegetation, including large trees with vine-like branches and massive roots, cover and entangle many of the ruins, making it a popular destination for photographers and tourists.
 However, in the last several years efforts have been made to clear some of the brush, build viewing and photography decks, and otherwise accommodate tourist traffic in ways that may detract from the natural beauty of the site.

 Among the images carved into the temple walls as bas-relief sculptures are many religious and mythical figures, as well a variety of animals.
 Some of the animals can be identified to a group level (such as water birds, parrots, deer, and monkeys) whereas others are more ambiguous, such as the image in question.
-This carving was first brought to widespread attention in two books by Claude Jacques and Michael Freeman (1997, 1999), who remarked that one of the carvings at the temple complex "bears a striking resemblance to a stegosaurus (1997, p.
+This carving was first brought to widespread attention in two books by Claude Jacques and Michael Freeman (1997, 1999), who remarked that one of the carvings at the temple complex "bears a striking resemblance to a stegosaurus" (1997, p.
 213).

 |Fig. 4.
 Cameaelo melleri (Meller's Chameleon)|

 In recent years, Don Patton, Carl Baugh, Dennis Swift, and a few other young-earth creationists have claimed that the carving demonstrates that dinosaurs lived alongside humans less than a thousand years ago.
-They further see the carving as support for their young-earth creationist position in general, which holds that the earth and all life forms were created only several thousand years ago.
+They further suggest that it supports their young-earth creationist position in general, which holds that the earth and all life forms were created only several thousand years ago.
 Patton and Swift personally visited the temple site in early 2006.
 Patton strongly promotes the stegosaur interpretation on his Bible.ca website (Patton, 2006), where he declares, "One of the animals enclosed in these circles is a stegosaurus."
 He calls the evidence "amazing."
 Carl Baugh sells replicas of the carving at his Creationevidence.com website, where he matter-of-factly calls the carving a Stegosaurus.
 He also has an outdoor display devoted to the find at his little "Creation Evidence Museum" in Texas, where the Stegosaurus conclusion is strongly encouraged.
 Kyle Butt and Eric Lyons (2008) largely repeat and elaborate on Patton's claims, including the supposedly compelling point that middle school students readily identify the carving as a Stegosaurus.
 These promotions have prompted discussions on various blogs and websites devoted to creation-evolution issues, cryptozoology, and related topics (Burns, 2010; Meyers, 2009; Dunning, 2010), with many people weighing in with their assessments and interpretations.

 Fig. 4b.
 Acanthosaura armata |